haraldrudell/ECMAScript2049/workspace/packages/es2049package/README.md

 <p>To develop or compile the <strong>ECMAScript 2049</strong> project <strong>Yarn</strong> 1+ and <strong>Node.js current</strong> (v8.5+) are required.</p>
 <p>&emsp;</p>

+<h2>Troubles</h2>
+<p>As of February 2018, eslint has a problem in that configuration extends statements in eslint configuration files are resolved by the eslint path, not the eslint.rc path.
+Impact is that if es2049package, that holds eslint, is symlinked from an out-of-project-tree location, the extends file may not be found. <a href=https://github.com/eslint/eslint/issues/9904>eslint #9904</a></p>

 <p>© <a href=http://haraldrudell.com>Harald Rudell</a> created <strong>ECMAScript 2049</strong> in December 2017.
 ISC License</p>